fayaazxahmed/EMQX-Data-Collector/README.md

 Now you can start entering the connection details for your deployment in *main.go*

-Keeping the protocol and ports unchanged, enter the connection address, topic, and username/password for your EMQX instance.
+Keeping the protocol and ports unchanged, enter the connection address, topic, and username/password for your EMQX instance:
 ```
 const protocol = "ssl"
 const broker =